automatisch/automatisch/README.md

 ## License

-Automatisch is an open-source software with an [AGPL 3.0 license](https://github.com/automatisch/automatisch/blob/main/LICENSE.md).
+Automatisch is an open-source software with the [AGPL 3.0 license](https://github.com/automatisch/automatisch/blob/main/LICENSE.md).